 Winter is well underway in New York, and with it comes an increased risk of slip and fall accidents.
 Ice, sleet, and snow can cause slippery surfaces when traveling in the winter.
-While a slip on icy pavement might not seem like a serious situation, these accidents can cause severe injuries like broken bones.
-To prepare yourself for snowy conditions, read our tips below.
+While slipping on icy pavement might not seem serious, these accidents can cause severe injuries like broken bones.
+Here are some tips for preventing slips-and-falls in the winter.

 - Wear the right shoes.
 While trendy boots are fashionable, they may not provide the best traction.
 Take a look at the soles of your favorite winter footwear.
-If the soles are flat, you might be better off with textured soles.
-Flat soled shoes will slide more easily on slippery surfaces.
-A textured, rubber-soled shoe will give you better grip when walking in the winter.
+You might be better off with textured soles if the soles are flat.
+Flat-soled shoes will slide more easily on slippery surfaces.
+A textured, rubber-soled shoe will give you a better grip when walking in the winter.

 - Take your time.
 When you need to walk outside in winter, don’t rush!
-In slippery conditions, it’s best to move slowly and take careful, deliberate steps.
+It’s best to move slowly and take careful, deliberate steps in slippery conditions.
 You may not notice a patch of ice until it’s too late, so look where you’re stepping.
 Sometimes it’s best to walk on snow or grass if the pavement or sidewalk is treacherous as these surfaces will offer more texture for your shoes to grip.
-On that note, give yourself plenty of time to get to your destination!
-Rushing any time of year can cause accidents, but in winter the chances increase.
+On that note, give yourself plenty of time to reach your destination!
+Rushing any time of year can cause accidents, but in winter, the chances increase.
 Try to allow for extra time when traveling.

 - Pay attention.
 If possible, keep your hands free.
-Wear gloves instead of putting your hands in your pockets and try not to carry too many bags or other items.
-This way, if you do slip, you will have a better chance of catching yourself.
-And try not to text as you walk – keep your eyes on the ground, not on your phone!
+Wear gloves instead of putting your hands in your pockets, and try not to carry too many bags or other items.
+If you slip, you will have a better chance of catching yourself.
+And try not to text as you walk – keep your eyes on the ground, not your phone!

 - Beware of slippery floors.
 Winter weather doesn’t just cause hazards outside!
-When you enter a building from snowy weather, puddles can form near doorways as snow and ice melts off coats.
+When you enter a building in snowy weather, puddles can form near doorways as snow and ice melt off coats.
 Keep an eye on your surroundings when you enter a building and move carefully.

-These tips should be helpful to prevent most slip and fall accidents, but even an abundance of caution isn’t a complete guarantee.
+These tips should help with preventing slips-and-falls, but even an abundance of caution isn’t a complete guarantee.
 If you slip and fall in the winter, you may suffer serious and lasting injuries.
 Whether your fall was in a commercial building or on a city sidewalk, you should contact an experienced slip and fall attorney to see if you have a case.
-The attorneys at Hach & Rose, LLP will examine the situation to figure out who was at fault for your injury.
+The attorneys at Hach & Rose, LLP will examine the situation to determine who was at fault for your injury.
 Contact us today for a free and confidential consultation at (212) 779-0057.